A New Patent on Categorical Quality

 - Other factors that can be used to determine a quality measure of the set of resources

 These quality signals can be said to be indicative of the ability of those resources that are being reranked to “satisfy a user’s informational need for a category to which a received query belongs.”

 An example of determining whether a set of resources meets a qualifying condition for a category (it shows four features that may be different from other determinations.)
 The four features in this example are:

 - The quality of the resource as measured by navigational queries (if any)

 - The topicality of the resource to the received query

 - The performance of search results that reference the resource

-- Whether the received query is itself a navigational query.
+- Whether the received query is itself navigational.

 All of the resources in a subset of resources for a query will undergo this analysis.

-Additional features or fewer features may be used to determine the quality for a category.
+Additional features or fewer features may be used to determine the quality of a category.